• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 From 03.1942 — after arrested and murder of Fr Romuald Świrkowski — representative of the Vilnius Metropolitan Curia in Polish Political Parties' Convention, i.e. Polish Government Delegation for Poland — government of the Polish Clandestine State in occupied Poland — in Vilnius.

-With Visitation Sisters organized shelter for the persecuted Jews.
+With Visitandines Nuns VSM organized shelter for the persecuted Jews.

-Deported to ITL KarLag concentration camp and next to ITL StepLag concentration camp where slaved in copper mines and where perished.
+Deported to ITL KarLag concentration camp and next to ITL StepLag concentration camp in Jezkazgan village (c.
+15 km to the west of the town of the same name) where slaved in copper mines and where perished.

 cause of death